What Is Thymosin Alpha 1 Peptide?

 Thymosin Alpha 1 Modulates the Immune System

 Thymosin Alpha 1, first isolated from thymus gland tissue, is a strong regulator of immune function.
 The thymus controls T-cell maturation and differentiation.
-T-cells are central to operations of the adaptive immune system as they carry memory of past infections and enhance the function of other immune cells for better protection against infections.
+T-cells are central to operations of the adaptive immune system as they carry the memory of past infections and enhance the function of other immune cells for better protection against infections.

 Murine models lacking thymus glands show that Thymosin Alpha 1 alone is capable of restoring immune function and prevent widespread infection.
 The peptide stimulates signaling pathways to produce cytokines and other molecules that coordinate the activities of various cells in the immune system.
 In other words, Thymalfasin has a widespread positive impact on the immune system.

 The peptide is also helpful in vaccine construction.
 Right now, many vaccines consisting of inactivated (killed) pathogens are less effective in immune stimulation.
 The peptide can help to achieve the required level of stimulus for such vaccines.
-The end result would be both immune stimulation and longevity of the immunity especially for fatal infections such as HIV and avian influenza.
+The end result would be both immune stimulation and longevity of the immunity, especially for fatal infections such as HIV and avian influenza.

 Promotes Nerve Growth

 Dendritic cells are important for recognizing fungal infections.
-The peptide helps in dendritic cell maturation and makes immune system more capable of fighting fungal infections.
+The peptide helps in dendritic cell maturation and makes the immune system more capable of fighting fungal infections.
 It activates T-helper cells in murine models of aspergillus (a type of server fungus) infection and thus can be used as adjuvant therapy.